 The Bride: Jennifer Lopez, 53

 “Stick around long enough and maybe you’ll find the best moment of your life is a drive through in Las Vegas at twelve thirty in the morning in the tunnel of love, with your kids and the one you’ll spend forever with,” gushed Lopez of her June wedding to Ben Affleck, held at the iconic Little White Wedding Chapel – 20 years after their first engagement.
-So far this summer, Lopez has had two weddings, two honeymoons (in Paris and at Lake Como), and worn five wedding dresses.
+So far, Lopez has had two weddings, two honeymoons (in Paris and at Lake Como), and worn five wedding dresses.

 Lopez has had plenty of practice when it comes to LWD (long white dresses), having got married in films such as The Wedding Planner, Enough, El Cantante, Shotgun Wedding and Marry Me, and in real life.
 This is her fourth marriage, and for the Las Vegas midnight ceremony (could they not get an earlier slot?) she wore a sleeveless Alexander McQueen dress, (which got a thumbs down from me), before changing into a frothy off-the-shoulder gown with a fishtail train, corseted bodice and veil by Lebanese designer Zuhair Murad, which she had once worn on set.